PC-coding/PC-coding.github.io/README.md

 Hello Everyone!

 This is my personal portfolio created to show my technical skills which I learned through Byte Academy's Python Full Stack Web Development program.
-As well as, to showcase my technical projects which I've been continously working on post bootcamp to improve and learn new skills.
+As well as, to showcase my technical projects which I've been continuously working on post bootcamp to improve and learn new skills.
 Full stack engineer pursuing junior developer roles.
 I'm currently looking for a software developer role and I would be honored to show my experience and skills.